 VII.
 INTERNSHIP REQUIREMENTS

-a) Application: A student may apply for internships when all six of the following requirements have been completed:
+a) Eligibility: A student may apply for either full-time or part-time internships when all of the following minimum levels of achievement have been met:

 - An approved Program Proposal.

 - Completion of all courses listed in the Program Proposal.

 - Completion of 1150 hours of supervised practicum experience, including two and a half academic years of practicum.